Batterii/encode-object/README.md

 ## Error Handling
 This package uses [Nani][3] to define the following error classes:

-- `BatteriiEncodeObjectError`: This is the base class for all other errors in the package, for namespacing purposes.
+- `EncodeObjectError`: This is the base class for all other errors in the package, for namespacing purposes.

 - `InvalidJsonError`: Will be thrown if encoded text contaning invalid JSON is